-Emily Wexler is a choreographer, dancer, and teacher.
+- Emily Wexler is a choreographer, dancer, and teacher.
 Her work shapes itself through an intense desire to uncover gravity of meaning by layering aspects of memory, sorrow, fear, sincerity, humor, urgency, and love.
-Her motivation and perspective has been profoundly influenced through the practice of modern dance.
+Her motivation and perspective has been profoundly influenced through the practice of ballet and modern dance.

 She has been supported for her choreography through various awards from academic, public, and private funding.
-In 2008 she was honored with the ACDFA/Dance Magazine Award for Outstanding Choreography, in 2000 she was a recipient of the Gertude Claytor Award from the Academy of American Poets for a collection of her poems, and in 2012 she was nominated for a Bessie Award (New York Dance and Performance Award) for her performance in Yvonne Meier's "Mad Heidi".
+She has been honored with the ACDFA/Dance Magazine Award for Outstanding Choreography, was a recipient of the Gertude Claytor Award from the Academy of American Poets for a collection of her poems, received a Foundation for Contemporary Art Emergency Grant, and was nominated for a Bessie Award for her performance in Yvonne Meier's "Mad Heidi".

-Her work has been seen abroad and more locally in venues such as the American Dance Festival, Movement Research at the Judson Church, The Knitting Factory, Center for Performance Research, The Center (LGBT Community Center), Draftworks at Danspace Project/St. Mark's Church, Joyce SoHo, The Flea, Chez Bushwick, Dixon Place, Galapagos, AUNTS, and The Paul Robeson House, among others.
+Her work has been seen at the American Dance Festival, America Realness, Movement Research at the Judson Church, The Knitting Factory, Center for Performance Research, Roulette, The Center (LGBT Community Center), Draftworks at Danspace Project, CATCH at the Invisible Dog, Joyce SoHo, The Flea, Chez Bushwick, Dixon Place, Galapagos, AUNTS, Wuk (Austria), You Have to Burn to Shine (Paris), and most distinctly in the living room of Communist/Activist Paul Robeson.

-As a performer she has worked with Asubtout, Rebecca Brooks, Kim Brandt, DCrum, Ishmael Houston-Jones, Lyndsey Karr, Sam Kim, Karinne Keithley, Jen McGinn, Ryan McNamara, Yvonne Meier, Katy Pyle, and Ann Liv Young.
+As a performer she has worked with Rebecca Brooks, Kim Brandt, Ishmael Houston-Jones, Karinne Keithley, Jen McGinn, Ryan McNamara, Yvonne Meier, and Katy Pyle.

 She was raised in New Jersey.
 She has a fraternal twin sister, older sister, and phenomenal parents.